Gteditor99/SDC-plugin/README.md

     usage: "USAGE"
 permissions:
 ```
-then paste the .java file and .yml file in the .src folder located in your project
+then paste the .java file and .yml file in the .src folder located in your project.

 finally, build the plugin with maven:

 ```